 The Bosch GKS12V-26 Cordless Circular Saw is one of the smallest professional universal saws you are likely to see but does not compromise on specification.
 The machine comes with an 85mm blade, integrated hex key, parallel guide and L-Boxx inlay.

-This is an absolute must-have of a tool for when you’re working on large scale lighting systems or when you want to ensure electrical sockets are 100% level.
-Our tips are to look for a cross-line laser that emits lasers lines and dots.
+This is an absolute must-have tool for working on large scale lighting systems or when you want to ensure electrical sockets are 100% level.
+Our tips are to look for a cross-line laser that emits laser lines and dots.
 The lines will keep things straight and allow you to mark out an entire room for track lighting, for example.
 And the dots will give you accurate point transfers, perfect again for laying out and planning of electrical fittings.

 This is the successor to the top-selling DW087K cross line laser level and provides superior performance, durability, accuracy and ease of use.
-With a solid build, this is quick to set up, and with multiple laying out applications, this is an indispensable piece of kit.
+Solidly built, this is quick to set up, and with multiple laying out applications, an indispensable piece of kit.
 Cut down on working time with this super accurate tool.
 It will pay for itself in no time.

-So that’s our suggestions for the best power tool kit for electricians.
+So that’s our suggestions for the best power tools for electricians.
 What would you add to the mix?
 Let us know in the comments section below.

 SHARE this guide with your friends on Facebook and Twitter, and follow us on Instagram.